netascode/ansible-dc-vxlan-example/README.md

 ### Topology inventory configuration

-This file will be named `topology_switches.yml`.
-Here you will configure the base topology inventory of the switches in the fabric.
+This data is defined in `host_vars/nac-ndfc1/topology_switches.nac.yaml` and contains the base topology inventory for switches in the fabric.

 ```yaml
 ---